jieyingh/sequence-alignment/README.md

 # sequence-alignment
-a global DNA sequence aligner
+a global DNA sequence aligner in python as practice for class